About

 Phase Two

-Phase Two - Evaluating the Project List
+Evaluating the Project List

 The LRTP is a fiscally constrained plan which means the projects included must be reasonably fundable with the revenues projected over the time period the plan covers.
 In other words, we ask ourselves, "Accounting for all the federal, state, and local dollars anticipated over the next 25 years, how many of these projects could we realistically fund?”